-In Release 3.1 and later systems, default local and default toll tables are factory-assigned an FRL of 2.
+Default local and default toll tables are factory-assigned an FRL of 2.
 This simplifies the task of restricting extensions: the FRL for an extension merely needs to be changed from the default of 3.

 Each extension should be assigned the appropriate FRL to match its calling requirements.
-All voice mail port extensions not used for Outcalling should be assigned to FRL 0 (the default setting in Release 3.1 and later).
+All voice mail port extensions not used for Outcalling should be assigned to FRL 0 (the default setting).

-- Deny access to pooled facility codes by removing pool dial-out codes 70, 890-899, or any others on your system. - Create a Disallowed List or use the pre-prepared Disallowed List number 7 (Release 3.1 and later systems only) to disallow dialing 0, 11, 10, 1700.
-1809, 1900, and 976 or 1 (wildcard) 976.
-In Release 3.1 and later systems, Disallowed List number 7 does not include 800, 1800, 411, and 1411, but Lucent Technologies recommends that you add them.

-Assign all voice mail port extensions to this Disallowed List.
+- Deny access to pooled facility codes by removing pool dial-out codes 70, 890-899, or any others on your system. - Create a Disallowed List or use the pre-prepared Disallowed List number 7 to disallow dialing 0, 11, 10, 1700, 1809, 1900, and 976 or 1 (wildcard) 976.
+Disallowed List number 7 does not include 800, 1800, 411, and 1411, but Lucent Technologies recommends that you add them. - NOTE Assign all voice mail port extensions to this Disallowed List.
 Lucent Technologies recommends assigning Disallowed List number 7.
 This is an added layer of security, in case outward restriction is inadvertently removed.
-(In Release 3.1 and later systems, voice messaging ports are assigned, by default, to Disallowed List number 7.)
+(Voice messaging ports are assigned, by default, to Disallowed List number 7.)